Onyxqk/GuessGPT/README.md

 To run the Python analytics, first have Python 3 and pip installed and this repository pulled down.
 Then run `pip install pandas` in your terminal and chosen Python environment.
 Then run the Python script generate-statistics.py.
 You can then select from your file system one of the JSON results files generated earlier.
 The statistics will then be generated and displayed in your terminal.

+To generate our boxplots, follow the instructions above but also run `pip install seaborn` and run the script generate-box-plots.py instead.
+You will then be prompted to select any number of json data files.
+The plots will then be generated and displayed in a new window.

 ## Angular
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.